Trade Mark For International Jurisdiction

 National Treatment means providing to the foreign applicants of the member countries the same treatment as of its national applicants and Right to Priority means an applicant who already has a registered trademark in any of the member country gets a priority of trademark registration in other member countries also.

-The following are the few treaties that makes it easier for the applicant to register their Trade mark in multiple jurisdiction:
+The following are the few treaties that makes it easier for the applicant to register their Trademark in multiple jurisdictions:

 - Paris convention (1883): The Paris Convention concentrates on all types of Intellectual Property.
 The two main provisions of this convention are to provide “National Treatment” and a “Right to Priority”.
 These rights are provided to all the member countries of the convention.
 But the right of “National Treatment” is provided with an exception of cancellation of registration of unused marks after a period of time.
 The right to decide the period is conferred on the respective member countries.
 India is a member of this convention since 1998.